skarmory84/task_crud_challenge_6/README.md

 * Name is required and must be only number, letters and spaces.
 * Description is optional, but cannot be greater than 100 characters
 * The name of a task in progress can't be updated

+## Test and documentation
+A swagger documentation is included at /api-docs.
+You can interact with the endpoints from 127.0.0.1

+Also, the code is tested with rspec, test files are

+* spec/models/task_spec.rb
+* spec/routing/tasks_routing_spec.rb
+* spec/requests/tasks_spec.rb